symfony-cmf/symfony-cmf-docs/bundles/routing/dynamic_customize.rst

 Using a Custom URL Generator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 1.4
-    The configuration option to specify a custom URL generator was introduced in CmfRoutingBundle 1.4.

 The dynamic router can also generate URLs from route objects.
 If you need to
 customize this behavior beyond what the
 :ref:`route generate event <components-routing-events>` allows, you can